Lux-AI-Challenge/Lux-Design-S2/specs.md

 The world of Lux is represented as a 2d grid.
 Coordinates increase east (right) and south (down).
 The map is always a square and is 48 tiles long.
 The (0, 0) coordinate is at the top left.
 The map has various features including [Raw Resources](#resources) (Ice, Ore), [Refined Resources](#resources) (Water, Metal), [Robots](#robots) (Light, Heavy), [Factories](#factories), [Rubble](#movement-collisions-and-rubble), and [Lichen](#lichen).
 Code wise, the coordinate (x, y) in a map feature such as rubble is indexed by `board.rubble[x][y]` for ease of use.

-Each player will start the game by bidding on an extra factory, then placing several Factories and specifying their starting resources.
+Each player will start the game by bidding on factory placement order, then alternating placing several Factories and specifying their starting resources.
 See the [Starting Phase](#starting-phase) for more details.

 ## Day/Night Cycle